 Step 3 – Transfer the mixture to a food processor or blender and puree.

-Step 4 – Pour the pureed mixture into a large glass bowl and add 1 1/2 cups of vital wheat gluten and stir with a silicone spatula.
+Step 4 – Pour the pureed mixture into a large glass bowl, add 1 1/2 cups of vital wheat gluten, and stir with a silicone spatula.

-Step 5 – Kneed in the last 1/2 cup of wheat gluten with your hand until a firm dough ball is formed.
+Step 5 – Kneed in the last 1/2 cup of wheat gluten with your hands until a firm dough ball forms.

 Step 6 – Shape your dough ball into a loaf shape and wrap it tightly in thick foil.